xinwenfu/VChat_DEP/README.md

 We will use the same [exploit1.py](./SourceCode/exploit1.py) that we compiled for the [No-Dep Exploitation section](#no-dep-exploitation), for details on the commands used to generate this please refer to the earlier section.

-1. Attach VChat to the Immunity debugger and run the exploit against our VChat server and observe the results.
+1. Attach VChat to the Immunity debugger and run the exploit against our VChat server while observing the results.

 	https://github.com/DaintyJet/VChat-DEP/assets/60448620/fd17763a-d89c-4295-8076-327e3abce018